2018 Astronomy Highlights

 Eta Aquarid Shower

-Peak: evening of May 6-7, 2017.
+Though the peak is from May 6-7, this meteor shower is active from April 19 to May 26, 2018.
 The portion of Aquarius where the shoot stars radiate rises above the horizon around 3:45 a.m.
 This is a light shower, 10 to 30 meteors or so per hour when viewed from the northern half of our planet.
 One claim to fame: this shower is one of two showers caused by debris from Halley’s Comet, along with the Orionids in October.
-The full moon occurs on May 10 this year, so there will be some lunar inteference with this meteor shower.

 Perseid Meteor Show

-The Perseids are the most famous meteor shower, with up to 80 per hour.
-The Perseids often leave long trails.
+The Perseids are the most famous and bountiful meteor shower with up to 80 meteors per hour and the Perseids often leave long trails.
 The shower is generated by debris from Comet 109 P Swift Tuttle.
 This comet takes 130 years to orbit the sun, and passed through the earth’s part of the solar system back in 1992, leaving lots of fresh comet debris that led to particularly good showers.

 Orionid Meteor Shower